 Horizon East students receive core instruction each day in language arts, math, social studies and science.
 At each grade level, students take a science, technology, engineering and math (STEM) exploratory class that is part of Project Lead the Way.
 Students in grade 7 take healthy lifestyles, Spanish, STEM and art as their exploratory classes.
 Students in grade 8 take STEM, Chinese, theater arts and health for exploratory classes.

 Students in grades 7-8 have physical education opposite their choice of a music class (band, choir or orchestra) on six-period days and both classes on eight-period days.
 Physical education at Horizon is co-educational and stresses fitness, flexibility, aerobics and team sports.
-Read more about our middle school curriculum.
+Read more about our middle school curriculum and the district's assessment plans.

 As a staff we strive to be responsive to our students and their needs.
 We collaborate with one another through teacher team time and professional learning communities (PLC) as we work to be data driven and responsive to students' needs.